-1) Avalanche-The avalanche method involves paying off your credit cards in the order of highest interest rate.
-First, decide how much you can afford each month.
-From that total, allocate enough money to make minimum payments on every credit card.
-Send any additional available money to the card with the highest interest rate.
-Repeat this process every month until that credit card has been paid off.
+1) Avalanche- The avalanche method involves paying off your credit cards in the order of highest interest rate.
+First, decide how much you can afford in total debt payments each month.
+From that total, first, account for minimum payments on every credit card.
+Second, put any additional available money-anything you have available-to pay the card with the highest interest rate.
+Repeat this process every month until that highest-interest credit card has been paid off.
 Then add every dollar you were using to pay off the highest-interest card to what you were already sending to the second-highest-interest credit card.
-Keep following this strategy - paying the same amount each month toward your debt - until all debts have been cleared.
+Keep following this strategy-paying the same amount each month toward your debt-until all debts have been cleared.